PaoloPietroBucci/verovolley_webcrawler/README.md

 *Tested on [chromium](https://googlechromelabs.github.io/chrome-for-testing/) and [chromedriver](https://googlechromelabs.github.io/chrome-for-testing/) v.123.0.6312.122*

 ## Virtual Environment
 Creation of a new virtual environment is **highly recommended**, every time you a crawler for a different social.

 In the home folder of a linux system:
 ```
 python3 -m venv ./venv
 ```
-Acrivate it:
+Activate it:
 ```
 source venv/bin/activate
 ```